How to give your child a Thomas Jefferson education.

-Again, ask questions, give options, and encourage pursuit of interests.
+Again, ask questions, give options, and encourage the pursuit of interests.
 Find and encourage passions!

-A quality education requires time.
-This means you need to set aside dedicated the time for education, say 9 to 3 Monday to Friday.
+Quality education requires time.
+This means you need to set aside dedicated time for education, say 9 to 3 Monday to Friday.
 You don’t schedule the time and say we’ll do math from 9-10, English from 11-12, and lunch from 12-1.

 Rather, leave the time open to educational pursuits and allow interests and passions to naturally structure the time.
 If you do need more structure, keep it simple.
 Keep breathing room in your schedule.